 Biological Sciences Department

-MS - Biological Sciences, Concentration in Molecular Biology and Microbiology
+MS - Biological Sciences, Concentration in Physiology

-In addition, students with our degree will have gained experience in critical thinking, problem solving, research methodology (e.g., experimental design, sampling techniques and analysis), and both written and oral communication.
+In addition, students with our degree will have gained experience in critical thinking, problem solving, research methodology (e.g., experimental design, sampling techniques, and analysis), and both written and oral communication.
 Our alumni are successful applicants for doctoral degree programs and generally attain high level academic and non-academic positions in both the private and public sectors.

-For more information visit http://www.sjsu.edu/biology/.
+For more information visit: http://www.sjsu.edu/biology/.

 Candidates must meet all the university admissions requirements.

 Students can be admitted in either classified or conditionally classified standing.
 Conditional acceptance means that the candidate must fulfill specific requirements in order to be eligible to apply for advancement to candidacy.
 These conditions will be stipulated as part of the acceptance agreement between the faculty adviser and the applicant.
+Failure to fulfill these requirements will result in disqualification from the program.

 Applicants from countries in which the native language is not English must achieve a minimum English-language proficiency test score as indicated on the Graduate Program Test Requirements webpage at GAPE.